marvinKrae/explainability-od/README.md

 # Explainability for end-users in object detection
 ## Visualizing YOLOv3 using Grad-CAM
+This repo was created as part of my bachelor thesis.
 ### YOLOv3 Implemented in TensorFlow 2.0
 This repo uses an implementation of YOLOv3 in TensorFlow 2.0 Please visite the source [repository](https://github.com/zzh8829/yolov3-tf2) of this implementation.
 You can find model visualizations in `./0_model`